 Welcome to my site

-I sometimes worry that I still don't see myself as a photographer of one particular genre, whether it be street, landscape, black and white etc..
+This collection of images contains quite a varied assortment of genres and I sincerely hope all the more interesting for it.
+There are areas of photography into which I don't venture, the exclusion of those from this collection will say much about my preferences, but I sometimes do worry that I don't see myself as a photographer of one particular genre, whether it be street, landscape, black and white etc..
 Should I be concerned about it?
 Does it matter?

-I'm an amateur photographer and after quite a few years of serious pursuit, and although my field of interest has become more focused, I just don't feel the need to specialise, and I'm definitely becoming more relaxed about it!
+I'm an amateur photographer, and after quite a few years of serious pursuit my field of interest has become more focused, but I just don't feel the need to specialise, and I'm definitely becoming more relaxed about it!

 Photography, like all art, is really subjective.
 The experience of belonging to a local Photographic Society has taught me that for sure.
 The moral must be, don't try and please other people, please yourself, and I'm sure this produces the best results.